alexbosworth/ln-service/README.md

 Create hodl invoice.
 This invoice will not settle automatically when an HTLC arrives.
 It must be settled separately with a preimage.

+Warning: make sure to cancel the created invoice before its CLTV timeout.

 Requires LND built with `invoicesrpc` tag